quinfpunk/Generate_novel_abstracts/README.md

 ### EncoderDecoder (`src/EncoderDecoder.py`)
 This module provides functionality to:
 - Encode citation network data into graph embeddings
-- Generate new graph embeddings from predicted links
+- Combine embeddings from selected citation links to form a new paper representation
-- Decode graph embeddings to generate paper abstracts
+- Decode combined embeddings to generate coherent paper abstracts

 ### LinkPredictor (`src/LinkPredictor.py`)
 This module implements algorithms to:
+- Predict the optimal number of citation links for a new paper node
-- Predict potential links (citations) between papers based on graph structural information
+- Select specific papers to cite based on graph structural information
-- Determine both the number of links to predict and which specific links to choose
+- Create meaningful citation relationships for the new node

 ### Testing and Evaluation (`src/testing_LinkPredictor.ipynb`)
 This notebook provides comprehensive testing and validation of the link prediction algorithms:
 - Evaluates the quality of link prediction on masked nodes using the Cora dataset as a benchmark
 - Assesses how well the graph structure is preserved during the link prediction process
 - Provides insights into the performance of different prediction strategies
-- Validates that the predicted citation network maintains essential structural properties of the original
+- Validates that the new nodes integrate naturally into the existing citation network

 ## Setup and Usage